ruuvi/ruuvitag_fw/README.md

 Drivers folder contains the peripheral drivers such as a driver for SPI as well as drives for sensors on PCB.

 Ruuvi examples has example firmware projects which can be used as a basis for your own application.
+The top-level folder of application contains application code, and there is a subfolder for each hardware which can run the application.
+If the application requires softdevice, create a folder with softdevice name "s132" to let the users know that a softdevice is required.
+Configuration folder sets up peripherals and armgcc folder contains makefile and linker script.

 Please note that these examples inherit a lot of code from various sources and pay careful attention to license and origin of each application.